StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 python -m omnigibson.examples.objects.draw_bounding_box
 ```

-This demo loads a door object and banana object, and partially obscures the banana with the door.
+This demo loads a door object and a banana object, and partially obscures the banana with the door.
 It generates both "loose" and "tight" bounding boxes (where the latter respects occlusions) for both objects, and dumps them to an image on disk.

 ??? code "draw_bounding_box.py"